-What Is So Important About Early Childhood Education?
+What Is So Important About Early Childhood Education?by Becton Loveless

-Research has show that children enrolled in Head Start programs benefit by receiving formal education before kindergarten.
-According to some studies, children enrolled in these programs are more behaved and have higher IQ scores upon enrolling kindergarten than their peers without formal education.
+Research has shown that children enrolled in Head Start programs benefit by receiving formal education before kindergarten.
+According to some studies, children enrolled in these programs are more well-behaved and have higher IQ scores upon enrolling in kindergarten than their peers without formal education.
 Likewise, it was shown that children enrolled in Head Start programs learned quicker than children not enrolled in these programs.

 The research detailing these benefits was completed during the 80's.
 In addition to benefiting children experiencing normal development, it was also shown that children with learning or other physical disabilities benefit immensely from pre-kindergarten education.
 Also, children with parents highly involved in their pre-kindergarten education do not experience the same positive results from Head Start programs as children coming from homes where it's not as much an emphasis.
 Children taught how to speak a second language during their early developmental years are also in a better position to learn English at a young age.

 Many people do not feel the government should determine whether children should be required to receive formal pre-kindergarten education.
 One reason for this is children who are educated by their parents during their early developmental years experience the same benefits as children enrolled in preschool programs, especially children receiving a lot of attention from parents.
 Parents deciding to educate their young children themselves should utilize creative ideas and activities when educating them.

 No matter the differences in opinion about formal pre-kindergarten education, children benefit from receiving some type of education during their early developmental years.
 However, there is not one-size fits all instruction best suited for all children.
 While some children benefit immensely from preschool, it may not be the best educational setting for other children.
 In most cases, children benefit most by receiving educational instruction from their parents.
 Parents must evaluate a child's unique personality before determining which program is best suited for a child since not all programs benefit children the same way.